-Connecticut Technical High School students are subject to reasonable searches.
-If there is reasonable suspicion that a CTEC student while on school property or at a school sponsored event is in violation of any laws or school rules, a search of the individual's person, personal property or assigned lockers and other school property is permitted with or without the express permission or knowledge of the student or his/her parents.
+Connecticut Technical Education and Career System (CTECS) students are subject to reasonable searches.
+If there is reasonable suspicion that a CTECS student while on school property or at a school sponsored event is in violation of any laws or school rules, a search of the individual's person, personal property or assigned lockers and other school property is permitted withor without the express permission or knowledge of the student.
 It is desirable that permission be sought or, at the very least, knowledge is given that a search is to take place, however, such permission or knowledge is not necessary.

-CTEC administrators and other staff designated by the principal are authorized to conduct reasonable searches of a student, including his/her person or personal property, or school property in the possession of an assigned or assigned to the student.
+CTECS administrators and other staff designated by the school administrator are authorized to conduct reasonable searches of a student, including his/her person or personal property, or school property in the possession of an assigned or assigned to the student.
 When there is reasonable cause to believe that the student may be in possession of weapons, contraband, the fruits of crime, or other materials in violation of school policy or state law.

-CTEC administrators are authorized to seize illegal or prohibited materials that are discovered as a result of a reasonable search.
+CTECS administrators are authorized to seize illegal or prohibited materials that are discovered as a result of a reasonable search.

 - 1. There shall be a minimum of two staff persons present whenever a search is conducted. - 2.
-Each year, at the beginning of the school year, the principal will identify staff that is authorized to search students or their personal property or assigned property and a list of such persons will be maintained in each school. - 3.
+Each year, at the beginning of the school year, the school administrator will identify staff that is authorized to search students or their personal property or assigned property and a list of such persons will be maintained in each school. - 3.
 Such persons may search students or their property, when they have reasonable suspicion that a student is carrying some form of dangerous weapon, drugs or anything that may be perceived as illegal, or in violation of school rules. - 4.
 Searches shall be limited to a student's locker, desk, workbench, toolbox, purse, book bag, backpack, pockets, or outerwear. - 5.
-If a school administrator concludes that a more intrusive search such as that described above is necessary, the parents of the students involved should be called, and suspicions should be reported to the police who shall be responsible for any such search. - 6.
+If a school administrator concludes that a more intrusive search such as that described above is necessary and suspicions should be reported to the police who shall be responsible for any such search. - 6.
 Teachers in the normal function of their responsibilities may retrieve visible items and materials from students that are in violation of school rules. - 7.
 If a reasonable search has been conducted and items or materials that are illegal or violation of school rules are discovered, the items or materials may be seized. - 8.
 A log shall be maintained in each school indicating whenever a search has been conducted, who conducted the search, who was searched, the basis for the search and the outcome.

 In order to deter the possession, use or distribution of drugs on campus, periodically, a drug sniffing dog may be brought on to school grounds by law enforcement officials.
-Notice is provided to students and parents before the visit occurs.
+Notice is provided to students before the visit occurs.

-Section: 8 CTEC Conduct Leading to Disciplinary Action
+Section: 8 CTECS Conduct Leading to Disciplinary Action